WINTER CONFERENCE ON BRAIN RESEARCH

 Pioneer Awardees

-Each year, WCBR solicits nominations for the annual Pioneer Awards.
+Each year, Winter Brain solicits nominations for the annual Pioneer Awards.
 This tradition serves to recognize and honor pioneering scientists who demonstrate excellence in the field of neuroscience and have made invaluable contributions to WCBR over the years.
-Many worthy candidates were nominated this year and the WCBR Board of Directors and Executive Committee had the difficult task to select two candidates for recognition.
-Thank you to all those who nominated our candidates, as we sincerely appreciate the considerable work required to build a nomination that represents the immense contributions of our worthy candidates.

 Congrats to our 2025 Winter Brain Pioneers!